Deep Dive: OCI v1.3.0 Compliance & Roadmap

 Key Schema Changes

-The config.json will now support a structure like this:
+The config.json supports a structure like this:

 {